 This guide is specifically for beginners who never picked up a guitar before and need to know how to start learning guitar.
-If you already know some chords you can jump to the guitar lessons section, where you'll find plenty of tutorials, and have fun with the interactive learning software.

 If you are at the beginning of your journey, please keep reading this guide to know the first steps to learning guitar.

 And remember, you are never too old to learn guitar!

 Congratulations!
 With the right instructions and correct practice, in some months, you'll be able to play some of your favorite songs.

 You'll entertain your friends and family with the easiest tunes by Eagles", The Beatles, Lynyrd Skynyrd, Aerosmith, Creedence, AC/DC , and many others.
 You can even begin composing your own little songs and melodies.

 The journey to being a great guitar player is much like a road trip across the country.

 There is a variety of routes to take and some of the trip is exciting while other parts are just long stretches of endless highway.

 We could start In New York City and travel to Los Angeles by taking a direct route or wondering all about the US.

 In reality the best route would be one that includes some great scenery, some awesome tourist stops, yet still get us to our destination in a reasonable time.